CLAS-205/au24-site/docs/textbook/unit1/project1-naming/index.md

 7. Chrysaora africana
 8. Rosa californica

-### Problem 2: What's in a Name?
+### Problem 2: Order in the Court

-For each of the organisms and their scientific names, provide a breakdown of all roots in the scientific name.
-Explain the meaning of each name based on its components, and give 1-2 sentences explaining why this name makes sense for the particular organism.

-1. American flamingo (*phoenicopterus ruber*)
-2. Mexican golden trout (*oncorhynchus chrysogaster*)
-3. Western honey bee (*apis mellifera*)
-4. Blacktip reef shark (*carcharhinus melanopterus*)
-5. Five-needle pine tree (*pinus parviflora*)
-6. Wood ear mushroom (*auricularia polytricha*)
+Look up the English name for each of the given orders.
+Interpret the scientific names and explain why these make sense (or don't!) for the types of organisms they describe.

+1. Lepidoptera
+2. Coleoptera
+3. Semaeostomae
+4. Equisetales
+5. Decapoda
+6. Squamata
+7. Carnivora
+8. Actiniaria

 ### Problem 3: Appointment at the Genus Bar